Hardison: The kid's from her first marriage. Widmark.

 (In baby-name circles, this "take a trendy up-and-coming boys' name and apply it to a female fictional character already in her mid-teens/mid-30s" thing is a Berserk Button

-to lend that all-important Founding Fathers nod, and will often be derived from a British place-name to add an (implied) regal touch — Hastings
+to lend that all-important Founding Fathers touch, and will often be derived from a British place-name — Hastings

 , or Montgomery